Google Business Profile Audit Guide

 Use GBP Insights to Track What’s Actually Working

-Measure the most significant Insights metrics and monitor them over time: search impressions, map views, site clicks, direction requests, and phone calls.
+Measure the search impressions, map views, site clicks, direction requests, and phone calls and monitor them over time to better quantify the value of your GBP.
 Track these numbers as optimization changes and compare with previous periods to see trends and seasonal patterns.
 Monitoring performance and optimizing your approach to Google Business Profile are key to continuous improvement.
-Combining GBP Insights information with your overall SEO reporting will build a feedback loop that will make your audit a once-only process, rather than an optimization system that can be sustained over time – which is how sustainable local rankings are ultimately established.
+Combining GBP Insights information with your overall SEO reporting will build a feedback loop that will make your audit an important part of a sustainable optimization system.

 Prioritizing Your GBP Audit Findings for Maximum Impact

-Conducting a GBP audit is not a one-time project.
-The search environment changes locally, competitors refresh their profiles, Google updates the weightings of the different signals, and your own business information changes.
+The local search environment changes constantly, competitors refresh their profiles, Google updates the weightings of the different signals, and your own business information changes.
 The habit that distinguishes businesses that are occasionally featured in the local pack from those that are not is conducting a structured audit quarterly and monitoring key metrics in between.

 Conclusion